 This is the scene that greeted us as we emerged from the Mont Blanc tunnel into Italy.
 We almost turned round and headed straight home, but fuck it we’ve come this far and we’re in Italy, let’s at least grab some lunch.
-After lunch as a result of all the wine we drank with lunch we decided to keep going.
+Then, because of all the wine we drank with lunch we decided to keep going.

 Asti was wetter than a nun at a Chippendales show.
 Every flat surface was waterlogged, so we headed to a campsite because campsites have drainage but the campsite was closed.
 Luckily there was a non-flooded car park right next to the campsite.